line/line-platform-feedback/README.md

+## We will archive this repository on February 15, 2019

+To be able to follow up on reported issues more effectively, we're reducing the number of reporting channels.
+This means the following:

+* On **February 15, 2019**, we'll be archiving this repository, including all issues.
+* We'll close all open issues, regardless of whether they've been solved.

+We'll keep the repository public so you can still read it.
+However, you won't be able to report new issues or edit existing ones here on GitHub.
+Instead, you can report LINE Platform issues on our [LINE Developers forum](https://www.line-community.me/questions).
+Please feel free to report your existing issue again if it hasn't been solved.
+We'll do our best to respond promptly.

+We apologize if you previously reported an issue that wasn't solved.
+We promise you that your feedback is important to us.
+That's why we want to make sure we can follow up on it more effectively in the future.
+Reducing the number of feedback channels is part of that.
+We hope you understand and look forward to seeing you on [the forum](https://www.line-community.me/).

 # LINE Platform feedback

 This public repository is for sharing feedback and feature requests for LINE Platform products found on the [LINE Developers site](https://developers.line.me/en/) such as the [Messaging API](https://developers.line.me/en/services/messaging-api/) and [LINE Login](https://developers.line.me/en/docs/line-login/overview/).